Server-Side Tracking for Agencies: The 2026 Guide

 The Compliance Angle

-With privacy regulations multiplying (GDPR, CCPA, and now state-level laws across the US), agencies increasingly need to prove:
+With privacy regulations multiplying across GDPR, CCPA, and now state-level laws across the US, agencies increasingly need to prove what data is being collected, where it’s being sent, and how consent is being respected.

-Forwarding transparency provides this proof automatically.
-Black-box solutions require you to take the vendor’s word for it — not a comfortable position when a client’s legal team starts asking questions.
+Forwarding transparency provides the compliance proof automatically.
+Black-box solutions require you to take the vendor’s word for it, which is not a comfortable position when a client’s legal team starts asking questions.

 Implementation Guide for Agencies